I love poetry. I don’t consistently produce new poems any more. It goes in phases.

 I was widely published in small press publications, and have also self-published several poetry collections.

 Nowadays, I do sometimes share my work online, including via social media.
+A good place to start is Vibrant Darkness, my Facebook poetry page.

 Many of my poems appeared on my World Poems page.
 Sadly, this website has now closed down, but a smaller selection appears on my Voicesnet page.